Akarsh3053/Star-Wars-Fandom/README.md

 ```bash
 npm run dev
 ```
-- If all goes well your website would be live at `http://localhost:3000`
+- If all goes well your website will be live at `http://localhost:3000`

  ## Live at
 <a href="https://star-wars-charcters.vercel.app" target="_blank"><img src="https://www.animatedimages.org/data/media/1096/animated-click-here-sign-and-button-image-0042.gif" /></a>